Gennaro Esposito

-Gennaro Esposito (born 18 March 1985) is an Italian football player who plays for Prima Categoria club Real Anacapri.
+Gennaro Esposito (born 18 March 1985) is an Italian professional footballer who plays as a midfielder.

 Career

 Previously Esposito played for his hometown side Napoli and made his professional debut for them in Serie B.

 Since joining Siena in 2004, Esposito was loaned out twice to Torres and Juve Stabia respectively to gain experience.
 He eventually made his debut for Siena in Serie A against AC Milan during January 2006.

 In August 2007, he was offered a new contract last until June 2010.

 In August 2008 he was on loan to Gallipoli Calcio in Lega Pro Prima Divisione.
 He won the champion and promotion to Serie B with club.

 He joined Hellas Verona at Prima Divisione in July 2009.

 On 26 August 2013 he moved to Lega Pro Prima Divisione club Salernitana.

 On 13 August 2018, he joined Eccellenza (fifth-tier) club Casarano.